 And to do a really good job of reading the text, the machine will need to use multiple OCR tools (we call them engines).
 One OCR engine might be better with handwriting, while another is better at reading those odd fonts on checks.

-Now the software knows what’s on the page and the meaning of specific data elements like dates, numbers, quantities, line items, addresses, checkboxes, etc.
+Now the software knows what’s on the page and the meaning of specific data elements like:

 Your job is to tell the machine how you want to integrate the data within your information system(s).
 Easy!